 What is Miles App?

-The app not only provides reward miles outside the airline industry.
-It solves public transport management and city traffic problems through its cutting-edge technology.
+The app not only lets you earn miles automatically outside the airline industry.
+It encourages people to feel rewarded when going out while it solves public transport management and city traffic problems through its cutting-edge technology.

 Through this app, citizens can get miles for ground transportation.